 Mix the soy milk and the apple cider vinegar together and set it aside for 5 minutes to thicken a little.
 This will be your vegan buttermilk.

 Now add in your vegan buttermilk along with the oil, vanilla extract and peppermint extract.
 Mix together until smooth.

 Spoon the cake batter evenly into your cases and bake for 15 minutes.
-Check that they're cooked all the way through by inserting a skewer through the center of the cakes.
+Check that they're cooked all the way through by inserting a toothpick through the centre of the cakes.
 If it comes out dry- they're done.

 Allow the cakes to cool while you prepare your buttercream.